Fitterfly HealthTech Pvt Ltd Logo

 • Often cooked with potatoes or fried: Which only adds to the carbohydrate overload.

-Who Should NOT Eat Sabudana?
+So, now you understand, Who Should NOT Eat Sabudana?

 • People with diabetes (especially those with poor sugar control)